Trusted

 Join our Trading Community on Telegram

-The Monero network allows users to execute transactions without revealing their identities, transaction history, or the exact sums involved.
-The network and native crypto, XRM, offer a secure haven for those looking for privacy in an era marked by increasing scrutiny and documentation of financial transactions.
-This guide will walk you through everything you need to know about the network, its operational principles, the native Monero crypto, and its role within the wider crypto landscape.
+The Monero network allows users to execute transactions without revealing their identities, transaction history, or exact sums.
+The network and its native crypto, XMR, offer a secure haven for those looking for privacy in an era marked by increasing scrutiny and documentation of financial transactions.
+This guide will walk you through everything you need about the network, its operational principles, the native Monero crypto, and its role within the wider crypto sector.

 What is Monero?